beppe2hd/gender_classification/README.md

 ## Produced results
-The training started with the design and training of the the network structure proposed in the paper (keeping a single branch for simplicity) The network parameters (both numbers of layer and numbers of filter in the convolutional layers) has been significantly reduced.
+The training started with the design and training of the the network structure proposed in the paper (keeping a single branch for simplicity).
+The network parameters, both numbers of layer and numbers of filter in the convolutional layers, has been significantly reduced.
 Such a reduction has been performed on one side for avoiding overfitting issues and on the other side looking to the more controlled and trivial classification goal.
  Indeed the reference paper deal with a